 After a 6 hour of doing the flying sardine can experience from Miami to San Francisco, we finally arrive.
 Nice day and not one cloud in the sky; I hate cloudy landings.
 The plane pulls in to the tarmac and comes to a stop.
 Passengers seemed irritated as they hurriedly picked up their bags and marched towards the exit trampling others trying to get out as quickly as possible.

-I waited patiently for my turn like a good citizen.
-On my way towards the front of the plane I see the captain standing by the door, a tall and serious man with as many flight hours as wrinkles on his face.
-He looked at each exiting passenger and said something along the lines of “Have a nice day”.
+I waited patiently for my turn because I’m so nice.
+On my way towards the front of the plane I see the captain standing by the cockpit door; a tall and serious man with as many flight hours as wrinkles on his face.
+He looked at each exiting passenger saying something along the lines of “Have a nice day”.
 Passengers barely acknowledge as they hurry out the door.
 I don’t know what possessed me but without thinking I said – “Thank you so much for flying this machine safely, I appreciate your knowledge; I certainly could not do it myself.
 I feel very happy to have arrived here in one piece.
-Thanks to you so much for your knowledge and experience.”
+Thank you so much for your knowledge and experience.”

-People that came before us built the world.
-Knowledge and discovery have been passed down from generation to generation.
-We are surrounded by wealth.
-Nurses, doctors, engineers, all types of professionals provide us amazing services.
-Factory workers produce our gadgets oversees; we don’t know who they are but someone out there is doing the work so we can enjoy our Christmas gifts.
-If we think a little deeper; everything we enjoy are gifts of humanity.
+People learn their professions and provide us with amazing products and services.
+Factory workers produce our gadgets overseas; we don’t know them, but someone out there is doing the work so we can enjoy our Christmas gifts.
+If we think a little deeper, everything we enjoy are gifts of humanity.

 Image credit: flickr.com